TerraZ-Team/EssentialsPlus/README.md

     /myhome <home name> -> Teleports you to your house named <home name>.
     /kickall <flag> <reason> -> Kicks every player for <reason>.
 Valid flag: -nosave -> kick doesn't save SSC inventory.
     /= -> Repeats your last entered command (not including other iterations of /=).
-    /mute -> Overwrites TShock's /mute.
+	/more -> Maximizes item stack of held item.
+Subcommands: all -> Maximizes all stackable items in the player's inventory /mute -> Overwrites TShock's /mute.
 Has subcommands: add <name> <time> -> Adds a mute on user with name <name> for <time>
         delete <name> -> Removes a mute on user with name <name>